Last updated: 24th August, 2024

-The performance of the machine learning models depends upon two key concepts called underfitting and overfitting.
-In this post, you will learn about some of the key concepts of overfitting and underfitting in relation to machine learning models.
+The performance of the machine learning models on unseen datasets depends upon two key concepts called underfitting and overfitting.
+In this post, you will learn about these concepts and more.
 In addition, you will also get a chance to test your understanding by attempting the quiz.
-The quiz will help you prepare well for interview questions in relation to underfitting & overfitting.
-As data scientists, you must get a good understanding of the overfitting and underfitting concepts.
+The quiz will help you prepare well for data scientist interviews.

 Introduction to Overfitting & Underfitting